-Proposals will be accepted for ISU faculty participation in the CELT SoTL Scholars Program.
-The scholarship of teaching and learning (SoTL) involves faculty framing and systematically investigating questions related to student learning, with the goal of improving their own classroom as well as advancing practice beyond it through peer-reviewed presentations and publications.
+Proposals are now being accepted for ISU faculty participation in the CELT SoTL Scholars Program.
+The scholarship of teaching and learning (SoTL) involves faculty framing and systematically investigating questions related to student learning.
+The goals of the SoTL Scholars program are:

 - To improve teaching and learning in the classroom,

 - Advance SoTL practice through peer-reviewed presentations and publications, and